 Without a doubt, my father's determination saved my life.

 He had quite a life.
 During World War Two my dad was a ship's radio operator in the Merchant Marines.
 Just a bit more dangerous than working radio on New Jersey 101.5.

 After the war, Mannie was quite the entrepreneur.

 He ran a photography business.
 It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's store.

 A few years later, he established what eventually became a highly successful heating and air conditioning business based in New York City.
 During the early years, before he could afford an office, he ran the operation out of a telephone booth.

 Despite his crazy schedule, dad taught me life's values.
 Always strive to be the best you can be.
 And, always try to do the "Wright" thing.

 My father was way too young when I lost him 28 years ago.
 To this day I still miss him for his guidance, and most of all, for his love.

 I hope you have a nice story about your dad.
-Please share it with us.
+If you do, please share it with us.